hyperledger/besu-docs/docs/private-networks/tutorials/qbft.md

 description: Hyperledger Besu private network using the QBFT (proof of authority) consensus protocol
 ---

-# Create a private network using the QBFT (proof of authority) consensus protocol
+# Create a private network using QBFT

 A private network provides a configurable network for testing.
 This private network uses the [QBFT (proof of authority) consensus protocol](../how-to/configure/consensus/qbft.md).